forgeofabsurdducks/quackamollie/README.rst

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~
-Configuration can be done using environment variables prefixed by `QUACKAMOLLIE_`.
+Configuration can be done using environment variables prefixed by :code:`QUACKAMOLLIE_`.
-The list of available options can be obtained by running `quackamollie --help` and `quackamollie serve --help`.
+The list of available options can be obtained by running :code:`quackamollie --help` and :code:`quackamollie serve --help`.

 To ease deployment, you can set environment variables using protected variables in your automation tool
-or create a `.env`, `.envrc` or `envrc` file and load it using, for example, `source envrc`.
+or create a :code:`.env`, :code:`.envrc` or :code:`envrc` file and load it using, for example, :code:`source envrc`.

 |

 This is a list of the most commonly used environment variables:

-- `QUACKAMOLLIE_CONFIG_FILE` allows you to specify a configuration file for Quackamollie
+- :code:`QUACKAMOLLIE_CONFIG_FILE` allows you to specify a configuration file for Quackamollie
-- `QUACKAMOLLIE_BOT_TOKEN` is for the bot token you can retrieve from `Telegram BotFather <https://core.telegram.org/bots/features#botfather>`_
+- :code:`QUACKAMOLLIE_BOT_TOKEN` is for the bot token you can retrieve from `Telegram BotFather <https://core.telegram.org/bots/features#botfather>`_
-- `QUACKAMOLLIE_ADMIN_IDS` is a list of Telegram user IDs separated by commas without space, specifying the administrators of your Quackamollie instance
+- :code:`QUACKAMOLLIE_ADMIN_IDS` is a list of Telegram user IDs separated by commas without space, specifying the administrators of your Quackamollie instance
-- `QUACKAMOLLIE_MODERATOR_IDS` is a list of Telegram user IDs separated by commas without space, specifying the moderators of your Quackamollie instance
+- :code:`QUACKAMOLLIE_MODERATOR_IDS` is a list of Telegram user IDs separated by commas without space, specifying the moderators of your Quackamollie instance
-- `QUACKAMOLLIE_USER_IDS` is a list of Telegram user IDs separated by commas without space, specifying the basic users of your Quackamollie instance
+- :code:`QUACKAMOLLIE_USER_IDS` is a list of Telegram user IDs separated by commas without space, specifying the basic users of your Quackamollie instance
-- `QUACKAMOLLIE_DB_HOST` is the hostname of your Postgres database, if you run it locally it is probably `0.0.0.0`,
+- :code:`QUACKAMOLLIE_DB_HOST` is the hostname of your Postgres database, if you run it locally it is probably :code:`0.0.0.0`,
-  else if you run it in docker it is probably `quackamollie_postgres`
+  else if you run it in docker it is probably :code:`quackamollie_postgres`
-- `QUACKAMOLLIE_DB_PORT` is the port of your Postgres database, typically it is `5432`
+- :code:`QUACKAMOLLIE_DB_PORT` is the port of your Postgres database, typically it is :code:`5432`
-- `QUACKAMOLLIE_DB_NAME` is the name of your Postgres database dedicated to Quackamollie, it is typically `quackamollie`
+- :code:`QUACKAMOLLIE_DB_NAME` is the name of your Postgres database dedicated to Quackamollie, it is typically :code:`quackamollie`
-- `QUACKAMOLLIE_DB_USERNAME` is the username to connect to your Postgres database
+- :code:`QUACKAMOLLIE_DB_USERNAME` is the username to connect to your Postgres database
-- `QUACKAMOLLIE_DB_PASSWORD` is the password to connect to your Postgres database
+- :code:`QUACKAMOLLIE_DB_PASSWORD` is the password to connect to your Postgres database
-- `QUACKAMOLLIE_OLLAMA_BASE_URL` is the URL of your Ollama instance, if you run it locally the URL is typically `http://0.0.0.0:11434`,
+- :code:`QUACKAMOLLIE_OLLAMA_BASE_URL` is the URL of your Ollama instance, if you run it locally the URL is typically :code:`http://0.0.0.0:11434`,
-  or if it runs in docker the URL is typically `http://${QUACKAMOLLIE_OLLAMA_HOST:-quackamollie-ollama}:11434`
+  or if it runs in docker the URL is typically :code:`http://${QUACKAMOLLIE_OLLAMA_HOST:-quackamollie-ollama}:11434`

-Additionally, if you are using the `docker-compose.yml` files, you can set these variables:
+Additionally, if you are using the :code:`docker-compose.yml` files, you can set these variables:

-- `POSTGRES_DOCKER_TAG` overrides the tag to use for the Postgres docker image, by default it is `16`
+- :code:`POSTGRES_DOCKER_TAG` overrides the tag to use for the Postgres docker image, by default it is :code:`16`
-- `OLLAMA_DOCKER_TAG` overrides the tag to use for the Ollama docker image, by default it is `latest`
+- :code:`OLLAMA_DOCKER_TAG` overrides the tag to use for the Ollama docker image, by default it is :code:`latest`
-- `QUACKAMOLLIE_OLLAMA_HOST` overrides the Ollama hostname and is used to infer the `QUACKAMOLLIE_OLLAMA_BASE_URL` environment variable,
+- :code:`QUACKAMOLLIE_OLLAMA_HOST` overrides the Ollama hostname and is used to infer the :code:`QUACKAMOLLIE_OLLAMA_BASE_URL` environment variable,
-  by default it is `quackamollie-ollama`
+  by default it is :code:`quackamollie-ollama`
-- `QUACKAMOLLIE_DOCKER_TAG` overrides the tag to use for the Quackamollie docker images, by default it is `latest`
+- :code:`QUACKAMOLLIE_DOCKER_TAG` overrides the tag to use for the Quackamollie docker images, by default it is :code:`latest`

-If you are using the additional `gpu.docker-compose.yml` file to enable GPU in Ollama:
+If you are using the additional :code:`gpu.docker-compose.yml` file to enable GPU in Ollama:

-- `OLLAMA_GPU_DRIVER` overrides the driver to use for your GPU in your Ollama instance, by default it is `nvidia`
+- :code:`OLLAMA_GPU_DRIVER` overrides the driver to use for your GPU in your Ollama instance, by default it is :code:`nvidia`
-- `OLLAMA_GPU_COUNT` overrides the GPU count available in your Ollama instance, by default it is `1`
+- :code:`OLLAMA_GPU_COUNT` overrides the GPU count available in your Ollama instance, by default it is :code:`1`

-If you are using the additional `open-webui.docker-compose.yml` file to deploy an Open WebUI instance:
+If you are using the additional :code:`open-webui.docker-compose.yml` file to deploy an Open WebUI instance:

-- `OPEN_WEBUI_DOCKER_TAG` overrides the tag to use for Open WebUI docker images, by default it is `latest`
+- :code:`OPEN_WEBUI_DOCKER_TAG` overrides the tag to use for Open WebUI docker images, by default it is :code:`latest`
-- `OPEN_WEBUI_HOST` overrides the hostname of your Open WebUI instance, by default it is `quackamollie-open-webui`
+- :code:`OPEN_WEBUI_HOST` overrides the hostname of your Open WebUI instance, by default it is :code:`quackamollie-open-webui`
-- `OPEN_WEBUI_PORT` overrides the port on which your Open WebUI instance is served, by default it is `3000`
+- :code:`OPEN_WEBUI_PORT` overrides the port on which your Open WebUI instance is served, by default it is :code:`3000`

 |

 If you're using the default values and no configuration file, then **the minimal environment variables you should set are**:

-- `QUACKAMOLLIE_BOT_TOKEN` must be set to a valid value given by the `BotFather <https://core.telegram.org/bots/features#botfather>`_
+- :code:`QUACKAMOLLIE_BOT_TOKEN` must be set to a valid value given by the `BotFather <https://core.telegram.org/bots/features#botfather>`_
-- `QUACKAMOLLIE_DB_USERNAME` should be set to secure your Postgres database
+- :code:`QUACKAMOLLIE_DB_USERNAME` should be set to secure your Postgres database
-- `QUACKAMOLLIE_DB_PASSWORD` should be set to secure your Postgres database
+- :code:`QUACKAMOLLIE_DB_PASSWORD` should be set to secure your Postgres database
-- `QUACKAMOLLIE_ADMIN_IDS` should typically at least contain your own Telegram ID or you will not be able to request your bot
+- :code:`QUACKAMOLLIE_ADMIN_IDS` should typically at least contain your own Telegram ID or you will not be able to request your bot

 **N.B**: If you don't know your own ID, please start the bot without specifying it, then send one message that will be rejected
-and finally retrieve your ID from the logs or `user_filter` files, as explained in `Add a user ID <Add a user ID>`_.
+and finally retrieve your ID from the logs or :code:`user_filter` files, as explained in `Add a user ID <Add a user ID>`_.

 Configuration file (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Alternatively, you can configure your instance with a configuration file.
 Examples are given in the `config/examples folder <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/tree/master/config/examples>`_.
-You can copy and adapt the given example `config/examples/config.yml`.
+You can copy and adapt the given example :code:`config/examples/config.yml`.
-If needed, a configuration file example `config/examples/config_with_logging.yml` shows how to set more advanced logging.
+If needed, a configuration file example :code:`config/examples/config_with_logging.yml` shows how to set more advanced logging.

-Alternatively, you can directly download the `config.yml` file from the repository and then adapt it to your needs:
+Alternatively, you can directly download the :code:`config.yml` file from the repository and then adapt it to your needs:

 .. code-block:: bash

   wget https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/config/examples/config.yml

-As shown in the example below, your configuration file may contain a section `db` to allow initialization of the Postgres database using `quackamollie db alembic` commands.
+As shown in the example below, your configuration file may contain a section :code:`db` to allow initialization of the Postgres database using :code:`quackamollie db alembic` commands.
-If you want to avoid duplicated entries between `serve` and `db` sections, you may want to use `environment variables <Environment variables>`_ instead.
+If you want to avoid duplicated entries between :code:`serve` and :code:`db` sections, you may want to use `environment variables <Environment variables>`_ instead.

 This is an example of what your configuration file can look like: